Telecom dept will not interfere in mobile manufacturing: Vaishnaw | Business

 - India

-Communications and IT Minister Ashwani Vaishnaw on Monday said the telecom department will not interfere in matters related to mobile phone manufacturing.
+Communications and IT Minister Ashwini Vaishnaw on Monday said the telecom department will not interfere in matters related to mobile phone manufacturing.

 His comments came amid the industry's apprehensions that there could be heavy regulations if the Department of Telecom decides to control the mobile manufacturing activities.